 Hawkeye and Deacon have a lot to be grateful for.
 They both have new homes, thanks to Hampden-Sydney's Animal Rescue Community (ARC) and one very dedicated animal lover, ARC president Shaun Everson '20.

-Last week, a feral kitten named Hawkeye was found in Farmville with a severe wound to his eye.
+Last fall, feral kitten named Hawkeye was found in Farmville with a severe wound to his eye.
 An H-SC staff member rescued the kitten, nursed him back to health, and contacted Shaun Everson to see if ARC could help.
 Coincidentally, one of ARC's priorities this year is to gain control of the feral cat population in and around Hampden-Sydney—by capturing them, having them spayed or neutered, and then re-released—so Shaun was eager to offer support.

 Shaun and the other ARC members know exactly how much care and responsibility is involved in rescuing domestic animals.
 It is a full-time job.
 With a goal of lowering the kill rates of abandoned dogs and cats, ARC fosters and cares for domestic animals throughout the academic year.
 This semester, with a full load of classes, the biology major and chemistry minor has been caring for Deacon, a boxer suffering from heartworms.
 The required care includes giving him treatments and taking him to vet appointments, in addition to the normal feeding, cleaning, training, and socializing involved in preparing him for his new forever-home.
 It makes sense that Shaun has taken a special interest in Deacon—when he graduates, he hopes to become a veterinarian.